uwetom/media-production-worksheets/wk17-unity-ar-introduction/index.md

 # Introduction to Augmented Reality (AR) in Unity

-## Setup AR Project
+## Create Project

 First we want to create a new Unity project, Unity Hub has an Ar Core template but I have found it unreliable and bloated so we will set up our own that we can use with all our future AR projects.

-In the following video walking through setting up an AR project we will:
+In the following video we will:
 - Create a new Unity project using the **Universal 3D** template
 - Switch to build with Android
 - Install AR packages